FRC-1721/1721-RapidReact/docs/developing/developing.rst

 The base mode is Teleoperated but you can also set it to Autonomous, practice, and test.

 Autonomous will simulate code that would be run in Autonomous.
-Practice is a mostly useless mode that you need to have written code for, for testing use Teleoperated or :ref:`Robot Simulator`.
+Practice will simulate competition timings, for testing use Teleoperated or in sim, see :ref:`Robot Simulator`.
 Test, tests the code a better way to test is :ref:`Robot Simulator`.

 You can enable the robot after a joystick is detected, make sure to plug one